Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 The two unnecessary steps - the little one at top and the little one at bottom - help raise the step-count from six to eight.
 In their subtle, low-rise way, they enhance Hoba's descent into fiction.

-It is tempting to show that Hoba isn't alone.
-That 18 of the 20 largest meteorites found on Earth also failed to make craters.
+Hoba isn't alone.
+17 of the 20 largest nickel-iron alloy meteorites found on Earth also failed to make craters.
+They're the black markers in the map below.

 It came from space.
 Through a rock.
 Source: Special Topic Large Ground Meteorites - RocketSTEM